 THE ROLE OF THE BOARD

-Board Members are active social justice leaders within the Coast community, including persons not associated with a particular organization.
+Board Members are active social justice leaders within the Gulf Coast community, including persons not associated with a particular organization.
 Membership reflects a balance of geographic location, gender, race, culture, ability, skills, and experience.
-The Board of Directors is composed of a mixture of individual members, and individuals representing civic organizations, and individuals representing non-profit organizations to strike a balance between community leadership and nonprofit leadership.
+The Board of Directors is composed of a mixture of individual members, individuals representing civic organizations, and individuals representing non-profit organizations to strike a balance between community leadership and nonprofit leadership.

 OFFICERS OF THE BOARD OF DIRECTORS